Rapidity Logarithms in SCET Without Modes: Conclusions

 In this paper we have demonstrated how to apply SCET to processes involving rapidity divergences without explicitly separating the low energy degrees of freedom into separate modes.
 We have shown that the anomalous appearance of the hard scale $Q$ in the effective theory below $Q$ in \scettwo-type problems arises from a scheme dependence in the effective theory.
 This scheme dependence is common for both \scetone\ and \scettwo\ processes, with the only distinction between these types of processes being whether the matching coefficient onto the soft theory exhibits a large logarithmic enhancement (\scettwo) or not (\scetone); the intermediate effective theory is the same until we reach the matching scale at which the process dependence arises.
 The free scheme parameter can be exploited to derive evolution equations for matching coefficients, yielding a method for the summation of the large rapidity logarithms which appear in the soft matching coefficients of \scettwo\ processes.

 The factorizations and resummations presented in this paper are well known in the standard SCET formalism, and we reproduce the results here.
 However, reducing the number of distinct fields in the theory simplifies the structure of the theory and significantly reduces the number of Feynman diagrams and operators required for a given calculation.
 In particular, we expect the calculation of power corrections in SCET, which have been recently of much interest \cite{Beneke:2018gvs,Ebert:2018gsn,Moult:2018jjd,Moult:2019vou}, to be significantly simplified.
-Fierz-rearranged products $T_{(i,j)}$ of subleading SCET currents, analogous to $T_{(0,0)}$, may be constructed and their rapidity logarithms resummed by exploiting the scheme dependence of the rapidity regulator.
-(However, as pointed out in \cite{Ebert:2018gsn}, at subleading orders in $1/Q$ the $\delta$-regulator is not sufficient to regulate all the rapidity divergences and another regulator, such as the pure rapidity regulator presented in that reference, is required.)
+The matching and anomalous dimensions of power-suppressed contributions to the dijet current were calculated in this formalism in \cite{Goerke:2017lei}; Fierz-rearranged products $T_{(i,j)}$ of these subleading operators, analogous to $\ttwo$, may be constructed and their rapidity logarithms resummed by exploiting the scheme dependence of the rapidity regulator.
+However, as pointed out in \cite{Ebert:2018gsn}, at subleading orders in $1/Q$ the $\delta$-regulator is not sufficient to regulate all the rapidity divergences and another regulator, such as the pure rapidity regulator presented in that reference, is required.
 Work on this subject is in progress.